JasonOstroski/platformworkshop2023/README.md

   * Storage Spans Read
 * Upload and share Dashboards & Notebooks in this repo
   * The notebooks will be the lab guides/answer key for the workshop.
 Share them as view only with the group you created.
+* Connect Slack (For Release Evaluation Lab)
+  * Install the Slack for Workflows app in your Dynatrace Tenant from the hub
+  * Add the connection, you will need a bot token to your slack account.
+This involved creating a new app in Slack,  adding it to your workspace, authorizing it and getting the bot token: https://api.slack.com/start/quickstart